marcelhas/advent-of-code-2021/README.md

 My [Advent of Code 2021][aoc-2021] solutions.

-My goal is to improve on languages I rarely use or have not used in a long time.
+Goal is to solve each part with a new language.
 Also fun.

 ## Overview